kayrules/minima/README.md

 Explanation of Variables:

-**LOCAL_FILES_PATH**: Specify the root folder for indexing.
+**LOCAL_FILES_PATH**: Specify the root folder for indexing (on your cloud or local pc).
 Indexing is a recursive process, meaning all documents within subfolders of this root folder will also be indexed.
 Supported file types: .pdf, .xls, .docx, .txt, .md, .csv.

 **EMBEDDING_MODEL_ID**: Specify the embedding model to use.
 Currently, only Sentence Transformer models are supported.
 Testing has been done with sentence-transformers/all-mpnet-base-v2, but other Sentence Transformer models can be used.